 Files of a Website inside File Manager

-5. Open Themes Folder:
+5. Open the Themes Folder

 Themes Folder in cPanel File Manager